Mustafa-Meric-Kasap/duff-net-dynamics/README.md

 This project investigates the use of Recurrent Neural Networks—specifically LSTM architectures—to model the behavior of the Duffing oscillator, a nonlinear dynamical system known for its chaotic properties.
 We simulate hundreds of trajectories, train two different forecasting models (recursive and multi-step), and evaluate their ability to capture the oscillator's physical and dynamical properties.

-📄 The full academic paper is available in this repository.

 ---

 ##  Key Features